borisov-r/UVbox/firmware/README.md

 cp ./ArduinoSerialCommand path-to/arduino/libraries/
 ```

-Edit 'SerialCommand.h' in 'path-to/arduino/libraries/ArduinoSerialCommand/' as
+Edit *'path-to/arduino/libraries/ArduinoSerialCommand/SerialCommand.h'* as
 described in file to remove SoftwareSerial dependencies.

+At the end file should look like this:

 ```
 // If you want to use SerialCommand with the hardware serial port only, and want to disable